The 2wheela project is Andrej Kregar’s most resonant project and has been published in more than 15 countries across 4 continents.

-The solution deals with the mobility issues our society will likely face in the future.
-In all the developing countries, the population in cities is increasing which in turn causes major traffic jams as the existing infrastructure cannot support the load.
-As solutions for this are desperately needed, the author has developed a car, which can be separated into 2 identical pieces, that can act as two standalone small cars.
-The car would offer the spaciousness and practicality of a full-sized family car, but also the agility of a micro car.
-When separated, each part only has 2 wheels and its stability is provided by a gyroscope.
-All propulsion parts are behind the tyres, while the car is battery-powered.
-Passenger entry is through the front windscreen, which eases access for elderly and in situations when the car is parked in narrow parking spaces.
+The population is constantly increasing in all developing countries and, given the inadequate existing infrastructure, major traffic jams occur.
+Wanting to find a solution to this problem Kregar developed a car that can be separated into 2 identical pieces, which can act as two standalone small cars.
+The car offers the spaciousness and practicality of a full-sized family car, but also the agility of a microcar.
+When separated, each part has only 2 wheels, and its stability is provided by a gyroscope.
+All propulsion parts are behind the tires, and the car is battery-powered.
+The passenger entry is through the front windscreen, easing access for the elderly and in situations when the car is parked in narrow parking spaces.

-An inspiration for the car’s shape came from the lion head paintings by Pablo Palazuelo.
+Inspiration for the car’s shape came from the lion head paintings by Pablo Palazuelo.

 POSTS IN MEDIA